ibm-cloud-docs/vpc/classic-access.md

 {: #setting-up-access-to-classic-infrastructure}
 [comment]: # (linked help topic)

-You can set up access from a VPC to your {{site.data.keyword.cloud}} classic infrastructure, including Direct Link connectivity.
+You can set up access from a VPC to your {{site.data.keyword.cloud}} classic infrastructure, including {{site.data.keyword.cloud_notm}} Direct Link connectivity.
 Only one VPC per region can communicate with classic resources.
 {: shortdesc}

 When you set up a VPC for classic access, every virtual server instance or bare metal server without a public interface in your classic account can send and receive packets to and from the classic access VPC.
 Firewalls, gateways, network ACLs, or security groups can filter some or all of this traffic.
 As a best practice, allow only traffic that's required for your applications to function properly.